-In July 2008, the Center issued revenue bonds of \$20,890,000 to fund capital improvements to the Center.
+In July 2016, the Center issued revenue bonds of \$14,765,000 for the purpose of refinancing the July 2008 bonds.
+The July 2008 bonds were originally issued to fund capital improvements to the Center.
 The repayment of the principal and interest on these bonds was funded proportionately by the member school districts, with the scheduled payments to be made to the Center based upon general obligation notes issued by each member school district establishing yearly amounts to be paid to the Center.

 As described in Note 5, in July 2008 the School District issued a general obligation note to fund their proportionate share of the Center's debt issuance.
 The School District's share of the capital improvements to the Center is reported as a net investment in joint venture on the government-wide financial statements of the School District.
+The note was refinanced in conjunction with the refinanced Bonds discussed in the paragraph above.

 The School District is obligated to remit its proportionate share of the Center's budget based on its percentage of proportional enrollment for the operational, alternative high school, and substitute service budgets and proportional assessed value for the administrative budget.
-The School District's combined proportionate share of funding for the year ended June 30, 2016 was approximately \$825,825 for operations and \$375,947 for debt service.
+The School District's combined proportionate share of funding for the year ended June 30, 2017 was approximately \$847,551 for operations and \$336,756 for debt service.

 Other than for the capital project described above, the School District's proportionate share of capital assets of the Center has not been determined, and excess operating results are retained by the Center for future periods.
 Accordingly, the School District's net investment and share of operating results are not included in the School District's financial statements.
-The most recent available Center unassigned governmental fund type fund balance at June 30, 2015 is \$957,055.
+The most recent available Center unassigned governmental fund type fund balance at June 30, 2016 is \$1,424,609.
 Complete financial statements of the Center can be obtained from the Center's administrative offices.